seunomeu/AbleWork/README.md

 - 📈 **Job Recommendations AI**
   Smart AI that recommends ideal career paths based on user input (skills, interests, background).

+- 📃 **CV Review AI**
+  Smart AI that display strengths and improvements for your CV, so you can make it better!

+- 📄 **Resume maker**
+  Confuse where to start?
+Just make your own CV by inputing your data on AbleWork Resume Maker.

 - 💼 **Inclusive Job Board**
   Job listings from inclusive companies with filters for disability-friendly roles.